Lesterpaintstheworld/terminal-velocity/story/structure/act_breakdowns/act2_rising.md

 # Act 2: Rising Action
 ## Key Events and Developments
+1. **Introduction of the UBC System**
    - Introduce the first plot point where the protagonist makes a decision to move forward.
    - Establish the first pinch point to raise stakes and remind the audience of the antagonist.
    - Highlight the midpoint where a significant revelation changes the direction of the story.
    - Detail the rising action with obstacles that test the protagonist's skills and knowledge.
    - Ensure character development is evident as the protagonist learns from mistakes and adapts.
    - Include specific scenes that showcase character growth and thematic depth.
 - Chapter 6: "Nouvelles Règles"
   - Introduce the protocols for AI governance.
   - Explore the ethical implications of AI autonomy.